 - A short explanation of what makes your research question unique and progressive in shaping Europe’s future

 - You can find a sample with all important aspects here.

 After submitting your application, you will receive an E-Mail, confirming that your application has been sent.
 You will be informed about the selection outcome latest by October.
 In case you are selected, you will receive your grant agreement and you can propose an academic mentor.
-After commonly appointing your personal milestones you will be invited to attend the Kick-Off Summit in autumn.
+After commonly appointing your personal milestones you will be invited to attend the Kick-Off Summit on November 16.

 With accepting the Fellowship, the applicant will agree: